aarontuftss/big-bear-visits/README.md

 # Welcome To Big Bear Visits

-Big Bear Visits is a vacation rental platform where users can upload & rent property located in Big Bear Lake, California.
+Big Bear Visits is a vacation rental platform where users can upload & rent properties located in Big Bear Lake, California.
 Listing properties on our site helps friends and families enjoy a getaway to beautiful Big Bear Lake.
 Sign up today & get started with Big Bear Visits.

 <a href='https://big-bear-visits.herokuapp.com/' target='_blank'>Visit Live Demo</a>